getsentry/sentry-docs/docs/clients/javascript/usage.rst

     Raven.setTagsContext({ key: "value" })

-Getting back an event id
+Getting Back an Event ID
 ------------------------

 An event id is a globally unique id for the event that was just sent.
 This